 My record-keeping tip: Before the audit letter arrives put some procedures in place to make sure your exemption certificates are well managed.
 Who is collecting them?
 Who is validating them?
 Who is handling the renewals?
 Where are they stored?

 Also, conduct quantitative analysis to determine your company’s exposure due to missing exemption certificates.
 If this is one area where your company needs help, start with this article: How Exemption Certificates Impact the Bottom Line for Manufacturers.

 I have one client that created a master spreadsheet of all the audits that her company has undergone.
 This information includes the state, the audit period, the initial assessment, the final assessment, any overpayments applied to offset the assessment, the basis for the assessment (sales/exemption certificate issues; purchases/fixed assets; purchases/expenses) and any negotiated issues that were resolved in the audit.
 Now that’s a slam dunk!
 Not only does the spreadsheet provide a great replay of the company’s audit history, but it also showcases her audit proficiency and highlights her management of the company’s sales and use tax procedures.

 Tip #6: Create A Plan for Improvement

-If an audit or overpayment review indicates areas that need improving, create a playbook to address the problems.
+If an audit or reverse audit indicates areas that need improving, create a playbook to address the problems.
 Does your staff need training on sales tax?
 Are exemption certificates missing?
 Do team members have a good understanding of when use tax is due?
 Do controls need to be tightened on exemption certificate management?
 A sales and use tax management playbook gives you a game plan that makes everyone accountable.
 Periodically spot check to see if processes are being followed and improvements are made.